I Got Mugged in Mexico (+ What To Do if it Happens to You)

 - Inform family and friends.
 If they took your phone, let friends and family back home (and those in the country) know about it and give them an alternative way of getting in touch with you.
 Don’t forget to mention the fact that you’re OK while you’re at it either.

 - Track your phone.
-If you have one of those ativan to buy in canada, crank that bad boy into gear and see if you can pinpoint where the bastards who robbed it are.
+If you have one of those Find my Phone apps, crank that bad boy into gear and see if you can pinpoint where the bastards who robbed it are.
 Downsides to this?
 They’ll probably have already turned it off and when they turn it back on, it’ll be to get it unblocked in a shady back alley, but…it’s worth a try!

 - Make a formal police report.
 Known as denuncias in Mexico, you’ll have to go to the police station and wait around for hours to do this.
-They’ll likely want lots of ID, so take as many photocopies of whatever you can get your hands on and be prepared to wrangle with some buy ativan online overnight delivery.
+They’ll likely want lots of ID, so take as many photocopies of whatever you can get your hands on and be prepared to wrangle with some classic Mexican bureaucracy.
 If you don’t speak Spanish, things will be sped along if you can go with someone who does.

 - File an insurance claim.
 You do have insurance, right?
 If you don’t, well, consider this come kind of cosmic karma for not taking the necessary travel precautions and get some purchased immediately!
 If you do, you’ll want to find your policy, download the claims form and submit it as soon as possible, alongside all the evidence you have to support your claim.
 For example, receipts that prove how much replacing things will cost, plus the police report you should have filed as well.